hari2334/Analyis-on-NSW-School-Enrolements-/README.md

 # Analyis-on-NSW-School-Enrolements-
-Analysing the the reasons and Causes of Declning in School Enrolements in NSW  with 5 Important  Questions ??
+Analysing the reasons and Causes of the decline in School enrollments in NSW with 5 Important Questions ??